The Value of Impact Resistant Shingles in Colorado Springs

 Roofers that have been roofing Colorado Springs for many years understand the value of using impact resistant class 4 shingles.
 There are many, many different types of roofing systems available to homeowners these days.
 Asphalt shingle roofs are the most common roofing system here in Colorado Springs.
 A house is typically one’s largest investment, so how do you know what type of shingle to have installed on your roof?
-This blog is going to inform you about class 4 (iv) shingles, and the differences between different types of class 4 impact resistant shingles.
+This blog post will inform you about class 4 (iv) shingles, and the differences between the different types.

-Shingles that have been labeled as class four do withhold an impact resistance rating of UL 2218.
+Shingles that have been labeled as class 4 do withhold an impact resistance rating of UL 2218.